Firmware 7.10 or higher

 - 12 pre-installed languages and automatic language detection

-- Internet Explorer and Microsoft Edge™: 1-second video delay when streaming H.264
+- Microsoft Edge™: 1-second video delay when streaming H.264

-- Safari®: No support for H.264 video streaming in Safari® browser for mobile devices (iOS devices)
+- Safari®: No support for H.264 video streaming in Apple mobile (iOS) devices

 AXIS Media Control is not required anymore for video streaming H.264 or RTSP.
 Displaying H.264 and RTSP video streams in the web interface (e.g., live view or when setting up analytics) requires that the browser can connect over WebSockets.
 Support for RTSP video streams over WebSockets requires an updated browser and that the network and proxy settings are configured to allow WebSockets.